Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

-QUADRIGENERIC (KWAD-ri-jen-er-ik) - Pertaining to four genera, primarily used to describe hybrids which contain genetic material from four different genera.
+QUADRIGENERIC (KWAD-ri-jen-er-ik) or (kwad-ri-jen-AIR-ik) - Pertaining to four genera, primarily used to describe hybrids which contain genetic material from four different genera.

-QUAQUAVERSAL (KWA-kwa-VER-sal) - Turning or dipping in any or every direction.
+QUAQUAVERSAL (KWA-kwa-VER-sal) – Turning, twisting or dipping in any or every direction.

 RACEMIFORM (ray-see-ma-form) - an inflorescence that appears to be a raceme.